 How does international selling work?

-If you offer to ship internationally, your listings will surface in buyer searches on supported international eBay sites.
+If you offer to ship internationally, your listings may surface in buyer searches on supported international eBay sites.
 You may also limit the countries you ship to by selecting specific regions in your listing settings.

 You may create listings on select eBay sites outside of the United Kingdom, such as the United States (www.ebay.com), Germany (www.ebay.de), and Canada (www.ebay.ca).
 Your earnings for these sales will be disbursed to you in GBP.
 We will continue to expand international selling to more countries in the coming months.

 For more details on international selling on eBay, click here.
-Additional fees will apply if either the buyer's registered address or the delivery address for the item is located outside of the United Kingdom.
+Additional fees may apply if either the buyer's registered address or the delivery address for the item is located outside of the United Kingdom.

 Most non-UK buyers can shop and pay on the ebay.co.uk site as they do today.
-If they are buying from participating UK-based managed payments sellers, in most cases, the non-UK buyer can pay using their locally supported forms of payment.
+If they are buying from participating UK-based sellers, in most cases, the non-UK buyer can pay using their locally supported forms of payment.

 FAQs - Shipping